pradyutnair/spai/jobs/readme_scripts.md

-# Evaluation
+# SPAI Training and Evaluation Workflow

-## ⚙️ Setup and Configuration
+## ⚙️ Initial Setup

-Follow these steps to get the system ready for use.
+Follow these steps once to prepare the system.

 ### 1. Create the `.env` File

-In the root directory, create a file named `.env`.
-This file will store your Neptune credentials.
+In the root of your project repository (e.g., `~/DL2/spai/`), create a file named `.env`.

+> 🛡️ **Security Warning**: Add `.env` to your `.gitignore` file immediately to prevent accidentally committing your secrets.

 **`.env` template:**
 ```dotenv